JohnyCoolHD/RetroDisc-System/README.md

 * ▶️ Launch the included RetroDisc launcher.
 * 🎮 Play the game.

-A RetroDisc release contains the game files together with the information required to launch the game on a compatible Linux system:
+A RetroDisc release contains the information and files required to launch a Windows game on a compatible Linux system:

 * Game launcher
 * Game manifest